nilsherzig/LLocalSearch/README.md

 # make sure to check the env vars inside the compose file
 # build the containers and start the services
 make dev
+# make dev will start the frontend on port 3000.
+Both front and backend will hot reload on code changes.
 ```